shayanushani/Blog/content/blog/Cutting-our-webpack-build-time-in-half/Cutting-our-webpack-build-time-in-half.md

 ## Incremental Builds

 We use yarn workspaces, and whats known as a `mono-repo`.
 Essentially our entire codebase is in one git repo, divided into npm packages that all resolve in a single filesystem.
 In the past developers had to compile the entire codebase when changes were made.
-We created our own webpack plugin that detects which files have changed any only recompile the bundles specific to what has changed.
+We created our own webpack plugin that detects which files have changed and only recompile the bundles specific to what has changed.
 Our plugin is a lot like the [Hard Source](https://github.com/mzgoddard/hard-source-webpack-plugin) plugin, which you can use to do the same thing.
 By detecting what has changed, and only recompiling the changed files, we cut many of our builds from 7+ minutes to 30 seconds.

 ## Other Improvements